 Affordability

-One of the advantages of Indian Laurel is its cost-effectiveness compared to other tonewoods like rosewood.
+My favorite thing about Indian laurel is its cost-effectiveness compared to other tonewoods like rosewood.

-Due to the restricted trade of rosewood, Indian Laurel has become a popular alternative.
-It’s an excellent choice for those looking for a high-quality tonewood without breaking the bank.
+I love that Indian Laurel has become a popular alternative.
+It’s an excellent choice for those looking for an awesome workhorse guitar without breaking the bank.

 Pau Ferro: An Overview